You won’t remember the long nights—coffee bars and black tights

 We’re now in the autumn of 1948 for Parker’s last sessions with Savoy.
 “Au-Leu-Cha” sticks with the “Honeysuckle Rose”/”I Got Rhythm” structure but what happens within the structure is quite different from “Scrapple from the Apple.”
 The counterpoint dominates, making for a more complex and interesting experience.
 As Keepnews noted, the solos flow more naturally, and there is a spontaneous playfulness about the music that is delightful to the ear.
 Still, I prefer Miles Davis’ version of this tune on ‘Round About Midnight.
 The more laid back “Parker’s Mood” could be Charlie Parker’s ultimate slow blues number.
 His rhythmic variations sound particularly stunning here, probably because blues solos in general have become rather pedestrian over the years and when you hear the unexpected in a tried-and-true formula, it’s always exciting and energizing.
 This exceptional collection wraps up with the speedy “Merry Go Round,” where Parker plays with the dizzying speed and intensity that defined him for many listeners, for good or for ill.

 We should remove the shroud of mystery and the cloak of impenetrability from Charlie Parker’s shoulders.
 He was a musical genius who changed jazz forever and for the better, but at the core, he made compelling, exciting, clever and often beautiful music.
-I finished this review right before my recent Vegas trip and frequently woke up to Charlie Parker melodies during my stay.
 While Parker’s life was tragically short, it would be even a greater tragedy to leave his music to the musicologists.
 Charlie Parker was as human as human gets, and his brilliance reflects the best of the human spirit.